siyul-park/uniflow/docs/key_concepts.md

 Ports are connection points where nodes send and receive packets.
 There are two types of ports, `InPort` and `OutPort`, which are connected to transmit packets.
 Packets sent to one port are delivered to all connected ports.

 Common port names include:
+- `init`: A special port used to initialize nodes.
+Once the node is ready, workflows connected to the `init` port are executed.
 - `io`: Processes and immediately returns packets.
 - `in`: Receives packets, processes them, and sends the result to `out` or `error`.
 If no `out` or `error` ports are connected, it returns the result.
 - `out`: Sends processed packets.
 The results sent may be returned to `in`.